SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/misc.md

 ⟮Implicational scale⟯ = ⟮implicational hierarchy⟯
 If a thing exsists »⟮implicational scale⟯«, if ⟮one thing is present⟯, ⟮all the things⟯ ⟮lower on the scale⟯ ⟮will be as well⟯
 If a thing is on an ⟮＿implicational scale＿⟯, and we find that ⟮the e.g. 5th stage is present⟯, we would expect to also find ⟮all four lower stages to be present⟯.

+# what is language?

+## language

+»⟮A language⟯« is a ⟮specific kind⟯ of ⟮structured⟯ ⟮communication system⟯.
+»⟮Language⟯« (⟮ability⟯) is the ability to ⟮use (a) language(s) to communicate⟯.
+»⟮Language⟯« (⟮occurence⟯) is ⟮an instance of⟯ use of ⟮language (ability)⟯.